digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/lifecycling.rst

 - The payment of the cash dividend amount corresponding to the number of stocks held

 Both legs of this settlement are grouped in a :ref:`Batch <type-daml-finance-interface-settlement-batch-batch-97497>` to provide atomicity.
+The goal of the batch is to take a v1 holding and return a v2 holding + $10.
 This ensures that the investor can never claim a dividend twice, as after settlement they only hold the new version of the stock, which is not entitled to the dividend anymore.

 .. image:: ../images/lifecycle_claim_effect.png
    :alt: The investor claims the lifecycle effect through the claim rule, passing in their ACME v1